TABLE OF CONTENTS

-On the new display you find battery level, speed, what mode you’re using, if the scooter is locked, if the headlight is on and if there are any errors in its system.
+On the new display, you find battery level, speed, what mode you’re using, if the scooter is locked, if the headlight is on, and if there are any errors in its system.
 A great addition that didn’t come a day too soon.
-A cool new feature the display has is that when charging the scooter the display lights up and show you the battery percentage.
+A cool new feature the display has is that when charging the scooter the display lights up and shows you the battery percentage.

 The headlight on the pro is a bit brighter than the one found on the m365.